Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: Energy bound

+Here the first strict inequality follows from the lower bound $N \geq (qT)^{2/3}$ in the present range, while the last inequality follows from $|W|<(qT)^{2/3}$.
+In this case, our argument in Section \ref{S3bandpomp} would imply (cf. \eqref{S3p} ) $S_3 \lessapprox (qT)^2|W|^{3/2}$. \end{remark}

-\end{proposition} We begin by recalling a result from \cite[Lemma 11.3]{GM}, which provides an upper bound for the pointwise values of a Dirichlet polynomial in terms of an average of its values in a neighborhood of the point. \begin{lemma}[Dirichlet polynomials do not vary too fast] We have
+We begin by recalling a result from \cite[Lemma 11.3]{GM}, which provides an upper bound for the pointwise values of a Dirichlet polynomial in terms of an average of its values in a neighborhood of the point. \begin{lemma}[Dirichlet polynomials do not vary too quickly] We have

 \end{lemma}

 The following lemma establishes that the energy of $W$ can be bounded in terms of the discrete third moment of $R$. \begin{lemma} We have